Journey to the Jungles:

 Envision Festival and the Jungle Wonders of the South

 A true microcosm of the country as a whole, Envision Festival is a wild, 4-day transformational celebration of everything conscious and Costa Rican nestled deep in the jungles of the Southern Osa peninsula in a beautiful area just north of Uvita and slightly South of Dominical.
 Imagine you and all your conscious, awake friends from around the world converging in the middle of a tropical rainforest for wisdom talks, transformative workshops and retreats on everything from permaculture, to herbalism to healing, sustainability, spirituality and everything in between, the best organic and natural food in Central America, world-class music and DJ’s and ongoing yoga and movement classes all infused with local culture nestled alongside some of the most beautiful beaches in the county and you’ve got Envision Festival in a nutshell.
 It is, of course, so much more than that on every level, and we’ve covered Envision in great depth here where you can get a taste of the full flavor of the experience if this kind of thing gets you going.
-But in short it checks all of our travel values from above and it is definitely a seminal Costa Rica destination and experience that’s not to be missed.
+But in short it checks all of our travel values from above and it is definitely a seminal Costa Rica destination and experience that’s not to be missed.organic and natural foods and right next door is Cafe Mono Congo, a delicious, lively vegetarian restaurant that is definitely one of the best options in the area.

 Carara National Park